-The key question for many people, in time in divorce, is how does the divorce work?
-And how do I get it done.
-Unless you’ve been down the road before this may be the first time that you’ve ever asked yourself this question.
+The key question for many people, in time of divorce, is how does the divorce work?
+And how do I get it done?
+Unless you’ve been down the road before, this may be the first time that you’ve ever asked yourself this question.
 The short answer is that there is a process in getting you down the divorce road.
 And you have choices all along the way.
 The first choice or decision is the process that you want to follow in getting your divorce.
-You can use the litigation method, and you can use the collaborative method.
+You can use the litigation method or you can use the collaborative method.
 Both are recognized in the Texas Family Code.
-In litigation, the parties file pleadings with the court in attempt to settle there case by working through their attorneys, using the rules of civil procedure, rules of evidence and other codes, to negotiate all the issues.
-If no settlement can be reached, the parties go before a judge, and the judge will make order and finalize the case.
-In collaborative law, the parities files pleading to the court to start their case.
-But then they and their attorneys enter into an agreement.
-Where by they agree, not to go before a judge.
-They enter into negotiations and they work on settling their case using third party neutrals such as CPA’s, communications coaches, and child specialist.
-And ultimately come up with a settlement that they have crafted, and that they believe that is the best interest of their family.
+In litigation, the parties file pleadings with the court in an attempt to settle their case by working through their attorneys, using the rules of civil procedure, rules of evidence and other codes, to negotiate all the issues.
+If no settlement can be reached, the parties go before a judge, and the judge will make an order and finalize the case.
+In collaborative law, the parties file pleadings with the court to start their case.
+But then they and their attorneys enter into an agreement whereby they agree not to go before a judge.
+They enter into negotiations and they work on settling their case using third party neutrals, such as CPAs, communications coaches, and child specialists and ultimately come up with a settlement that they have crafted that they believe that is the best interest of their family.
 Mediation is a tool that can be used in both litigation and collaboration.
-It is where a third party mediator meets with the clients and their attorneys.
-Sometimes together, sometimes separately and work on issues that stand in the way of settling.
-As your attorney my goal is to assure that your interest in goals are strongly represented throughout the process, both ethically and equitably.
-And that you are given the information you need to make a fully informed decision about your case.
-My staff and I will help you navigate the curves and the potholes along the road, so that you and your children will end up with the best possible position both financially and emotionally.
+It is where a third party mediator meets with the clients and their attorneys., sometimes together, sometimes separately, and work on issues that stand in the way of settling.
+As your attorney, my goal is to assure that your interest and goals are strongly represented throughout the process, both ethically and equitably and that you are given the information you need to make a fully informed decision about your case.
+My staff and I will help you navigate the curves and the potholes along the road so that you and your children will end up in the best possible position, both financially and emotionally.

 These days with the internet, I think that people can do a lot of homework on an attorney.
 I think that attorneys that are in this business have left a footprint out there.
 I think you need to be wary of the ones that do nothing but advertise, because if you’re advertising that doesn’t necessarily mean you know what you’re doing.
 In my experience some the ones that do the least amount of advertising may have the most experience because they have always gotten clients by way having referrals, instead of having to pick them up out of the yellow pages or off the internet.
 So there is a lot of work that people can do themselves.
 But as far as the questions to actually ask the attorney: